Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 For an identifier named `f` the following sets are analyzed (in the given order):

-1. The sets of local non-extension functions named `f` available in the current scope, in order of the scope they are declared in, smallest scope first;
+1. The sets of local non-extension callables named `f` available in the current scope, in order of the scope they are declared in, smallest scope first;
 2. The overload candidate sets for each implicit receiver `r` and `f`, calculated as if `r` is the explicit receiver, in order of the receiver priority (see the [corresponding section][A call with an explicit receiver]);
 3. Top-level non-extension functions named `f`, in the order of:
    a.
-Functions explicitly imported into current file;
+Callables explicitly imported into current file;
    b.
-Functions declared in the same package;
+Callables declared in the same package;
    c.
-Functions star-imported into current file;
+Callables star-imported into current file;
    d.
-Implicitly imported functions (either Kotlin standard library or platform-specific ones).
+Implicitly imported callables (either Kotlin standard library or platform-specific ones).

 When analyzing these sets, the **first** set which contains **any** function with the corresponding name and conforming types is picked.
+As with calls with implicit receiver, for a callable that is a property with an `invoke` function available, the resulting set is chosen as the *lowest priority set* of the set for the property and the `invoke`.

 ### Calls with named parameters